stanley-fork/WFGY/TensionUniverse/BlackHole/Q073_major_evolutionary_transitions.md

 * Serve as the central node for understanding how multi-level incentive_tension can be reorganized to create new higher-level individuals.

-* Provide templates for analyzing transitions in other domains, including:
+* Provide templates for analyzing transitions in other domains, including

   * socio-technical systems,
   * economic and political structures,